fedexu/spring-data-rest/README.md

 # spring-data-rest
-A simple spirng data rest example with entities and
+A simple spirng data rest with entities and many to many example